openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 Both the tests 256 and 257 were modified to handle any snapshot supported generic file
       system.
 You can find the latest made changes [here](https://github.com/adityadani/xfstests/commits/).

-
+â€

+â€œ

 [David John Williams: Entomologist UI Changes - Weekly Report #12](http://redache.wordpress.com/2011/08/12/entomologist-ui-changes-weekly-report-12/)

-This week I™ve been working at getting Remember the Milk integration finished.
+This week Iâ€™ve been working at getting Remember the Milk integration finished.
 Right now
-      Lists can be added to Remember the Milk and I™m in the middle of implementing update/delete functionality.
+      Lists can be added to Remember the Milk and Iâ€™m in the middle of implementing update/delete functionality.

-It has been a hard week as I™ve never had to use a web based API before and the Remember
+It has been a hard week as Iâ€™ve never had to use a web based API before and the Remember
-      the Milk one doesn™t seem like the easiest to get to grips with (its beta form is probably indicative of this).
-The main time consumer now is getting the update/delete functionality which isn™t an issue with Remember The Milks API but one of trying to find the right solution that is generic enough to be used with other services so I avoid large chunks of code that are specific to a single service.
+      the Milk one doesnâ€™t seem like the easiest to get to grips with (its beta form is probably indicative of this).
+The main time consumer now is getting the update/delete functionality which isnâ€™t an issue with Remember The Milks API but one of trying to find the right solution that is generic enough to be used with other services so I avoid large chunks of code that are specific to a single service.

 For the final week I will continue working on integrating Remember the Milk,Google
       Calendar and WebDAV and over the remaining 10 days I will try and get these services fully integrated.
-The final week of GSoC will hopefully be spent on preparing a 1.0 release and any code addition will be kept to a minimum (with a hope that there won™t be any outside of merging).
+The final week of GSoC will hopefully be spent on preparing a 1.0 release and any code addition will be kept to a minimum (with a hope that there wonâ€™t be any outside of merging).

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼